-How To Get More Information
+How To Get Tax Help

-You can order free publications and forms, ask tax questions, and get more information from the IRS in several ways.
-By selecting the method that is best for you, you will have quick and easy access to tax help.
+You can get help with unresolved tax issues, order free publications and forms, ask tax questions, and get more information from the IRS in several ways.
+By selecting the method that is best for you, you will have guick and easy access to tax help.